unrouted/disty/README.md

 ---

-## 🔧 Why distry?
+## 🔧 Why disty?

-There are a very specific set of scenarios where **distry** might be exactly what you need:
+There are a very specific set of scenarios where **disty** might be exactly what you need:

 - 🛠 You **must self-host** and cannot use external or cloud-based image registries
 - 🏗 You want to **run entirely in-cluster** without dedicating extra machines to Harbor, Quay, or other solutions